About Simone Azevedo

 Simone re-started exploring her creativity as an artist after taking hand-building ceramics lessons at the Community Kiln.

-Since then, Simone has expanded her love for ceramics taking more classes and participating in local markets and more recently, her pieces got accepted to be part of an exhibition at the Umbrella Arts Center and at the Massachusetts Horticultural Society.
+Since then, Simone has expanded her love for ceramics taking more classes and participating in local markets and more recently, her pieces got accepted to be part of an exhibition at the Umbrella Arts Center, at the Massachusetts Horticultural Society, and at the Higgins Gallery in Cape Cod.

 Simone also works with embroidery where she explores more colors, patterns and integrating beads and ceramics into her work.